 Hanneke de Haes worked as a psychologist in oncology in Academic hospitals in Rotterdam, Leiden and Amsterdam.
 She graduated at Leiden University (1988) and became full professor and chair in the Department of Medical of Psychology in the University of Amsterdam Academic Medical Centre in 1995.
 Her research on quality of life, (cost-) effectiveness of medical interventions, medical decision making, and medical communication is presented in over 250 peer reviewed papers.
 She was chair of committee developing the first medical faculty research code in the Netherlands.
 She now serves as scientific integrity counsellor at the Academic Medical Centre in Amsterdam and the University of Amsterdam.

-Frans Oort is full professor of Methods and Statistics, director of the Research Institute of Child Development and Education, director of Research Priority Area Yield, and programme director of the Research Master Child Development and Education at the University of Amsterdam.
-His research focuses on statistical modelling, issues in measurement, and applications of statistics in psychological and educational research.
+F.J.
+Oort is full professor of Methods and Statistics, director of the Research Institute of Child Development and Education, director of Research Priority Area Yield, and program director of the Research Master Child Development and Education.